maris-svirksts/ICP/Snowflake_migration_tooling/documentation/README.md

 # Snowflake on Terraform

-This resource serves as a comprehensive guide to assist with the migration and management of Snowflake resources using Terraform.
-It includes detailed documentation, migration guides, and helpful tooling resources.
+This resource serves as a guide to assist with the migration and management of Snowflake resources using Terraform.
+It includes documentation, migration guides, and tooling resources.

 ## Documentation and Guides